gastonguaysiu/KIRP_II_ML_prediction/CpG450k/readme.md

 ### Hyperparameter Optimization and Dimensionality Reduction

 - **Script Name:** `alt_opt_CpG_f1.R`
 - **Description:** This script is designed to optimize the sum of all CpG hyperparameters through an EM (Expectation-Maximization) K-means cycle.
 The goal is to achieve a significantly reduced set of dimensions.
-However, it's important to note that this method did not yield the desired predictive outcomes due to overfitting issues.
+However, it's important to note that this method yielded different predictive outcomes due to overfitting issues.
 This script provides valuable insights into the challenges of dimensionality reduction and hyperparameter optimization within the context of our algorithmic process.

 ## Important Notes